 Like a Will, a living trust allows the beneficiaries to avoid the burden of probate and can have some tax saving benefits.
 Over years, living trusts have grown in popularity and are often preferred over Wills.

-- Avoids probate
+- Avoids probate in California

 - At the settlor’s passing, the trust property transfers with minimum delay